 Lord Jesus, You are gentle and humble in heart.
 I bring my worries, my past, and my hopes to You.
 Shape my desires, cleanse what is tired or bitter, and lead me in your ways.
 Help me to forgive as I have been forgiven, and to receive each day as a gift.

 Holy Spirit, breathe courage and wisdom into my ordinary routines.
 Open Scripture as living truth.
 Grow patience in delays, kindness in conversation, and faithfulness when I am tempted to give up.
-Make my life a quiet testimony to the grace of Christ.
+Make my life show the grace of Christ.

 God, let this month become a beginning, not an end.
 Root me in Christ, gather me into a caring church family, and send me to serve where I live and work.
 Keep me steady in hope until the day I see You face to face.
 Amen.